 Bus service is provided by Manchester Transit Authority and is available Monday-Friday.
 Schedules are available at the main reception desk.
-Passes are free to enrolled students, one per semester.
+Passes are free to enrolled students (must show Student ID), one per semester.

 Cafeteria

 A private vendor runs the cafeteria, which is located in the Student Center.
 Students can buy hot or cold foods and drinks.
 Cafeteria hours are posted each semester.
 Vending machines are available in Anytime Eats inside the lower entrance when the cafeteria is closed.